AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 There are two different ways shown to implement a NMEA2000 to SignalK gateway:

 1. A WLAN gateway for specific PGNs
-2. An USB-Serial Gateway for all PGNs
+2. An USB-Serial gateway for all PGNs

 For both implementations the same hardware is used.
 The following schematics shows the required components and connections.